ArcShahi/Vintage/README.md

 ## PowerShell x ImageMagick :

-I created this version because I'm a avid artwork collector, I like to keep outstanding comic book panels , artworks.
+I created this version because I'm an avid artwork collector, I like to keep outstanding comic book panels , artworks.
 Most of them are in colors but after reading 1000s of Manga, I like to see them in greyscale version.
 Without losing any pixle.

 Use this version :
 - If you like to collect vivid artworks from Pixiv and others and wanna see them in greyscale .
 Because you understand some things look much better with 2 colors.